tmalbrecht/cisco-cat9-config-generator/README.md

 # Config generator for Cisco Catalyst 9000 switches

-The script is designed to extract switch variables from an Excell spreadsheet to generate switch configurations in bulk.
+The script is designed to extract switch variables from an Excel spreadsheet to generate switch configurations in bulk.

+## Code logic

+The script extracts variables from an XLSX file and stores them in a Python dictionary.
+This dictionary is then used with a Jinja template to generate the switch configuration.
+The configuration is written to a TXT file named after the switch's hostname.
+The script processes all provided XLSX files in a loop, generating the configurations one by one.

 ## Getting Started